Argoxonium/tkinter-complete/Notes/Tkinter class/The Ultimate introduction to modern GUI in Python.md

 Then we want to create a new frame at the bottom of the grid to add the checkboxes and one entry widget.
 But the tricky part for the Entry widget we want to place the widget at its center so its centered it.
 Though there are different methods you can try.
 > [!danger]
 > you cannot use the pack method once you used the grid method.
+Therefore use the **place** method.

 ```python
 # toggle layout